pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Located in ``sections/footer-content.html``.

-The footer content is a narrow bar spanning the article’s content and secondary sidebar.
+The footer content is a narrow bar spanning the article's content and the secondary sidebar.
-It does not contain anything immediately viewable to the reader, but is kept as a placeholder in case theme developers wish to re-use it in the future.
+It does not contain anything immediately viewable to the reader but is kept as a placeholder in case theme developers wish to re-use it in the future.

 .. _layout-sidebar-secondary: